basilegithub/Multiple-Polynomial-Quadratic-Sieve-C/README.txt

 - flag_batch_smooth : If 0, the trial division (naive) test is used.
 Else, the batch smoothness test is used.

+- flag_gaussian_elimination : If 0, Widemann algorithm is performed.
+Otherwise, Gaussian elimination is performed.

 ##### General discussion #####

 I tried overall to use as few exernal libraries as possible.
 While this makes the code